cassidoxa/z3r-sramr/py/README.md

 `parse_sram(sram, validate_sram=true)`

 Accepts a bytes object and optional boolean argument.
 If you want to skip the SRAM validation checks, you can pass `False` as the second argument.
-Returns a flat dict of stats and general information gleaned from the SRAM as strings.
+Returns a dict with three sub dicts: `'meta'`, `'stats'`, and `'equipment'`.
+See keys.txt for a list of all keys.

 Can raise a ParseException if one of the validation checks fail or another error occurs.
-See keys.txt for a list of all keys.

 `validate_sram(sram)`